Mehdi Rajabian: Mehdi Rajabian's protest

 On Music Freedom Day, "Free Muse" (the international organization for advocating freedom of expression in the field of music) and the website of Music Freedom Day supported the protest movement of Mehdi Rajabian.
 He protested and announced in his Instagram page that his only property is his Setar to be sold to pay the fine as a part of the sentence.
 Fairy Muse and the website of Music Freedom Day, devoted many pages supporting the protest movement of this Iranian artist.
 Muse Freeman Foundation supported the sale of Mehdi Rajabian's instrument.

 His setar was bought by Johan Verminnen, the Belgian Musician, in a ceremony hold for this purpose, and he was praised as a brave artist.
 Moreover, the Maestro Hossein Alizadeh, the Iranian setar and tar player, put one of Mehdi's musical instruments in his collection in his support.

 Cartoon Campaign For Freedom

 In 2016 the French organisation The United Sketches started the Cartoon Campaign For Freedom, for the freedom of Rajabian.
 The campaign invited cartoonists around the world to draw a cartoon in support of Rajabian and to picture their time in Evin Prison.
 Some prominent artists and cartoonists joined the campaign, and a cartoon by the Russian cartoonist Victor Bogorad was a hit online.

+Coup of Gods

+In Autumn 2021, Mehdi Rajabian released his album Coup of Gods, which conveyed a powerful message of defiance and the indomitable spirit of music in the face of adversity.
+The album attracted controversy and potential legal issues for Rajabian, who had been arrested twice in the previous decade for his creative work.
+Despite being banned in Iran, Rajabian collaborated with an international creative team, including Ukrainian director Roma Goncharenko and musicians from around the world.

+An unconventional teaser trailer for the album, produced in partnership with Goncharenko, generated interest among global media and the public.
+The album featured a Brazilian orchestra, two American female singers, and various musicians from the West and the Middle East.

+Rajabian remained steadfast in his commitment to completing the album, despite facing arrest and potential imprisonment.
+Ultimately, Coup of Gods served as a testament to artistic freedom, perseverance, and the power of collaboration, and was submitted for consideration at the Grammy Awards.